energietransitie/needforheat-living-room-module-firmware/README.md

 Next, change the `MAC_ADDR_TEST_SENDER` and `MAC_ADDR_TEST_RECVR` to the MAC-address of your chosen sender and receiver, respectively.
 Make sure to leave the format the same (i.e. an array initialization using curly brackets `{ }`).
 You can find the MAC-address of your device by flashing this software to both devices.
 In the serial monitor, you should be able to see a line resembling something like this: `wifi:mode : sta (xx:xx:xx:xx:xx:xx)`.
 Use the number in between the normal brackets `( )` as the MAC-address for the device type in question (sender/receiver).

+### Toggling the ESP-NOW code between sender and receiver
+If you want to use a receiver to test this code, you can uncomment line 16 in `platformio.ini`: `#build_flags = -D ESP_NOW_RECEIVER`.
+Flash it to your chosen device and it will behave as a receiver.

 ## Features
 *   Measure CO2, temperature and Relative Humidty (RH) using the SCD41
 *   Send data via ESP-NOW